-§ 385.31 F. WARRANTS 1.
+Minn.
+Stat.
+PUBLIC INDEBTEDNESS Workpaper Section Yes No Reference § 385.31 F. WARRANTS 1 10 1.
 If any warrants were presented for payment to the county treasurer when there were insufficient funds in the proper account to pay the warrants: a.
-Were warrants paid when sufficient funds became available in the order of their registration, and b.
+Were warrants paid when sufficient funds became available in the order of their registration, and of their registration, and b.
 Were all warrants numbered and registered in the order of presentation?
-2. If warrants were presented when there were sufficient funds available for payment, did the county treasurer redeem the same and write: a. across the entire face of the warrant the word "redeemed," b. the date of the redemption, and c. his or her official signature?
+2. If warrants were presented when there were sufficient funds available for payment, did the county treasurer redeem the same and write: a. across the entire face of the warrant the word "redeemed," 1.
+41. 1.4 64 1 b. the date of the redemption, and c. his or her official signature? c. his of her official signature.
 3. If the county treasurer borrowed money from another fund to pay a warrant presented when there was insufficient money in the account upon which the warrant was drawn, was one of the following conditions met? a.
-The county had an estimated market value of taxable property of not less than \$1,033,000,000, and the money was returned to the lending fund as soon as it became available in the borrowing fund, or § 385.32 b.
-The county had an estimated market value of taxable property less than \$1,033,000,000, the treasurer obtained the approval of the County Board and county auditor, and the money was returned to the lending fund as soon as it became available in the borrowing fund and, in any event, within six months? § 475.755 G. EMERGENCY DEBT CERTIFICATES If at any time during a fiscal year the receipts of a county are reasonably expected to be reduced below the amount provided in the county's budget when the final property tax levy to be collected during the fiscal year was certified and the receipts are insufficient to meet the expenses incurred or to be incurred during the fiscal year, the County Board may authorize and sell certificates of indebtedness to mature within two years or less from the end of the fiscal year in which the certificates are issued.
-The maximum principal amount of the certificates that it may issue in a fiscal provide the expenses in the provided of the fiscal year is descented and the tertificates are in the state of the provided of the fiscal year in the tertificates that it may issue in a fiscal provided of the provided of the state of the provided of the tertificates that it may issue in a fiscal provided of the state of the provided of the tertificates that it may issue in a fiscal provided of the state of the provided of the tertificates that it may issue in a fiscal provided of the tertificates the time the provided of the tertificates the time tertificates the time tertificates the tertificates tertificates the tertificates tertific year is limited to the expected reduction in receipts plus the cost of issuance.
+The county had an estimated market value of taxable property of not less than \$1,033,000,000, and the money was returned to the lending fund as soon as it became available in the borrowing fund, or c 205 22 h The country had an action to describe a few rales are set to a few rales and the set to a few rales are set to a few rales and the set to a few rales are set § 385.32 b.
+The county had an estimated market value of taxable property less than \$1,033,000,000, the treasurer obtained the approval of the County Board and county auditor, and the money was returned to the lending fund as soon as it became available in the borrowing fund and, in any event, within six months? , and the second § 475.755 G. EMERGENCY DEBT CERTIFICATES - If at any time during a fiscal year the receipts of a county are reasonably expected to be reduced below the amount provided in the county's budget when the final property tax levy to be collected during the fiscal year was certified and the receipts are insufficient to meet the expenses incurred or to be incurred during the fiscal year, the County Board may authorize and sell certificates of indebtedness to mature within two years or less from the end of the fiscal year in which the certificates are issued. of the fiscal year in which the confinences are issued. - The maximum principal amount of the certificates that it may issue in a fiscal year is limited to the expected reduction in receipts plus the cost of issuance.
 The certificates may be issued in the manner and on the terms the County Board determines by resolution.
 1. If emergency debt certificates were issued, was the maturity date within two years of the end of the fiscal year in which they were issued?
-2. Was the principal amount of the certificates limited to the expected reduction in receipts plus the cost of issuance?
-3. Did the County Board levy taxes for the payment of principal and interest on the certificates in accordance with section 475.61?
+Was the principal amount of the certificates limited to the expected reduction in receipts plus the cost of issuance? reduction in receipts plus the cost of issuance: 3.
+Did the County Board levy taxes for the payment of principal and interest on the certificates in accordance with section 475.61?
+1